 The management expense ratio (MER) is a standard investment industry ratio that compares the costs of investment management, both direct and indirect, to the total assets under management.
 The MER includes expenses incurred by UTAM, all investment management fees and the University of Toronto investment management overhead fee.
 It excludes other pension administration costs such as external audit fees, records administration and actuarial fees.
-It also uses the average market values for the year.
-The MER for the pension master trust was 0.78% for 2006-07, as compared to 2005-06, which had an MER of 0.58%.
+It also uses the average annual market values for the year.
+The MER for the pension master trust was 0.86% for 2007-08, as compared to an MER of 0.78% for 2006-07.

-It is important to understand that fees from external investment managers, which represent 79% of total fees in 2007, normally are set at a percentage of assets, while the other fees, generally speaking, are not.
+It is important to understand that fees from external investment managers, which represent 77% of total fees in 2008, normally are set at a percentage of assets, while the other fees, generally speaking, are not.
 Therefore, as assets increase, the overall fee would normally increase in actual dollar terms as well.
-However, in the case of this pension master trust, fees have increased from \$4.9 million, or 0.2% of assets in 2000 to \$23.1 million, or 0.8% of assets, in 2007, while assets for these plans have increased from \$2,368.4 million to \$3,061.3 million.
+In the case of the pension master trust, total fees increased from \$4.9 million, or 0.23% of assets in 1999 to \$29.3 million, or 1.04% of assets, in 2008, while assets for these plans increased from \$2,104.2 million to \$2,830.1 million during the same period.